 The Mission Workshop Sanction pack is practically perfect for the Urban Hiker with loads to carry for long city treks.
 Along with its simple and straightforward style it carries with it an essence of individuality, adventure, and durability that can withstand all weather and last, basically, forever.

 The pack is made in the U.S., utilizes military grade materials, has a lifetime warranty from a rock-solid company, and was designed as one of the finer things in your life.
-For these reasons (and the very high cost) we’ve chosen the Mission Workshop Sanction backpack as our Premium Pick for the Urban Hiker.
+For these reasons we’ve chosen the Mission Workshop Sanction backpack as our Premium Pick for the Urban Hiker.

-Read more about backpacks in our comprehensive guide, and read why we recommend the Mission Workshop Sanction below.
+Read more about backpacks in our comprehensive guide, and read the full Mission Workshop Sanction review below.

 |Feature Type||Feature Specs||What This Means|